leamarcotulli/astr8300_rappture/README.md

 <p>with n<sub>*</sub>=4.03x10<sup>-3</sup>, M<sup>*</sup>=+1.28, M<sub>b</sub>=-6, M<sub>d</sub>=+19, &alpha;=0.74, &beta;=0.04, 1/&delta;=3.40. </p>

 2. The distribution of stars perpendicular to the plane of the Galaxies changes depending on their luminosity.
-Younger, more massive and brighter stars are fonud close to the plane, while older, less massive and fainter stars more spread.
-The observed **scale height** (H) can be modeled by a simple function as a function of M<sub>V</sub>:
+Younger, more massive and brighter stars are found close to the plane, while older, less massive and fainter stars are more spread.
+The observed **scale height** (H) can be modeled by a trivial function which depends on M<sub>V</sub>:

    ![image](https://github.com/leamarcotulli/astr8300_rappture_lea_BS/blob/master/Final_project/scale.jpg) (2)